Applications of infinite lower triangular matrices and their group structure in combinatorics and the theory of orthogonal polynomials: Introduction, notation and elementary observations

 Using this observation and the well-known formulae for the block multiplication of matrices we see that

-It is also elementary to notice that this ring has divisors of zero.
-The following two matrices are the examples of the left and right divisors of zero in this ring with nonzero elements on the diagonal:
+It is also elementary to notice that ring $\mathcal{S}$ has divisors of zero.
+Hence, it is not a domain.
+The following two matrices are the examples of the left and right divisors of zero in this ring with non-zero elements on the diagonal:

-On the other hand matrices having a nonzero element on the $(0,0)$ position , i.e., in the upper left corner cannot be right divisors of zero.
+On the other hand, matrices having a non-zero element on the $(0,0)$ position, i.e., in the upper left corner cannot be right divisors of zero.

-Notice also that diagonal matrices with the same number, say $\alpha ,$ on the diagonal , i.e., $\left[ \left\{ \alpha \right\} \right] $ can be identified with this number since from the formula (\ref{mn}) it follows that
+Notice also that diagonal matrices with the same number, say $\alpha$, on the diagonal, i.e., $\left[ \left\{ \alpha\right\} \right] $ can be identified with this number since from the formula (\ref{mn}) it follows that